samueljpearce/INSPIRE_Intro2R/README.md

 The scripts folder contains all of the R scripts that are used in the live Introduction to R session held by INSPIRE.
 You can refer back to these scripts to as you learn to use R.

 This Readme file also contains a list of resources that you may find useful below.
+This list is not intended to be definitive or complete, but provide resources for the beginner and more advanced R users as you progress.
+There is a section at the bottom containing R resource lists made by others that contain many more resources and you may find them useful as you progress past the information included here.

 ---